raeleus/Hashtag-DnD/README.md

 VTOL Knights is a futuristic/apocalyptic scripted AI Dungeon scenario that gives you a variety of tools to enhance your adventure!

+Survive high above the post apocalypse in this sci-fi military action-thriller!
+The VTOL Knights are the elite military force of the future.
+They are charged with the protectiion of Citadel 1: the flying fortress housing the last vestiges of humanity.
+With the advanced aircraft, the VTOL (Vertical Take-Off and Landing), they can strike anywhere in the surface world.

+With dwindling supplies, desperation is at an all time high.
+It is your mission to touch down on the ruined earth to find a way forward.
+But beware!
+The Nano-Necrotic Virus has transformed all surface-bound beings into bloodthirsty freaks.
+Navigate your strike team through perilous odds to salvation.

 Features:
 Fully working inventory system, loot drops, and item/spell shops<br>
 Hit points, turn-based battles, and a focus on strategic combat<br>